Here are 18 important tips to prevent teacher burnout!

 4. Foster group discussions

-Engage students in deep discussions about text, shape, the composer, the poet, the concert, the importance of the class for each member, what singing means to them; these discussions, when properly employed by us, will invigorate our understanding of why we do what we do.
+Engage students in deep discussions about text, shape, the composer, the poet, the concert, the importance of the class for each member, what singing means to them; these discussions, when properly facilitated by us, will invigorate our understanding of why we do what we do.

-Star-Spangled Banner (SAB – A-Cappella) – Easy-to-Learn, Classic Style, and Highly Impressive – .20 per copy!
+Star-Spangled Banner (SAB – A-Cappella) – Easy-to-Learn, Classic Style, and Highly Impressive

-5. Participate in positive facebook choral forums
+5. Participate in positive Facebook choral forums

 6. Have and maintain outside hobbies

 Teaching music cannot be our only source of joy.
 Living life in balance is important.
+If we have no hobbies, it likely means we are investing too much time in our job.
+As a result, our life is out of balance.

-7. Take care of our health
+7. Take care of your health

 Eat well, exercise, sleep.
 It’s easier to say than to do.
 If we don’t feel well, everyone loses out.